 When an MAI SEI message is present in any AU of a CVS, an MAI SEI message shall be present for the first AU of the CVS.
 All MAI SEI messages in a CVS shall have the same content.

-When a CVS does not contain an SDI SEI message, the CVS shall not contain an MAI SEI message.
+When a CVS contains an SDI SEI message with sdi_multiview_info_flag equal to 1 and an MAI SEI message, the CVS shall not contain a CR SEI message.
+When a CVS does not contain an SDI SEI message with sdi_multiview_info_flag equal to 1 or the CVS does not contain a CR SEI message, the CVS shall not contain an MAI SEI message.

 When an AU contains both an SDI SEI message and an MAI SEI message, the SDI SEI message shall precede the MAI SEI message in decoding order.

+When a PU contains both a CR SEI message and an MAI SEI message, the CR SEI message shall precede the MAI SEI message in decoding order.
 Some of the views for which the MAI is included in an MAI SEI message may not be present in the current CVS.

-In the semantics below, syntax elements and variables with index i refer to the syntax elements and variables that apply to the i-th view in the current CVS specified by the SDI SEI message, i.e., the view with view identifier equal to ViewId[ i ].The extrinsic camera parameters are specified according to a right-handed coordinate system, where the upper left corner of the image is the origin, i.e., the ( 0, 0 ) coordinate, with the other corners of the image having non-negative coordinates.
+If the CVS contains an SDI SEI message with sdi_multiview_info_flag equal to 1, in the semantics below, syntax elements and variables with index i refer to the syntax elements and variables that apply to the i-th view in the current CVS specified by the SDI SEI message, i.e., the view with view identifier equal to ViewId[ i ].

+Otherwise in the semantics below, syntax elements and variables with index i refer to the syntax elements and variables that apply to any j-th constituent rectangle for which i = cr_rect_group_id[ j ] in any layer to which the MAI SEI message applies.
+NumViews is set equal to the greatest value of cr_rect_group_id[ j ] + 1 in any layer to which the MAI SEI message applies.

+The extrinsic camera parameters are specified according to a right-handed coordinate system, where the upper left corner of the image is the origin, i.e., the ( 0, 0 ) coordinate, with the other corners of the image having non-negative coordinates.
 With these specifications, a 3-dimensional world point, wP = [ x y z ] is mapped to a 2-dimensional camera point, cP[ i ] = [ u v 1 ], for the i-th camera according to:

 s * cP[ i ] = A[ i ] * R−1[ i ] * ( wP − T[ i ] ) (51)